Torh-21/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 The 5-get_dnodeint.c function returns the nth node of a dlistint_t linked list.
 The 6-sum_dlistint.c function returns the sum of all the data (n) of a dlistint_t linked list.
 The 7-insert_dnodeint.c function inserts a new node at a given position.
+The 8-delete_dnodeint.c function deletes the node at index index of a dlistint_t linked list.